bioinfomaticsCSU/EPGA2.1/README.md

 	EPGA2 updates some modules in EPGA which can improve memory efficiency in genome asssembly.
 	EPGA2 adopts new scaffolding method which can accurately determine orientations and orders of contigs.
-	The read library for EPGA2 should be paired-end reads.
+	The read library for EPGA2 should be paired-end or mate-paired reads (fastq).
 Read length shorter than 50bp and coverage larger than 100.

 2) Before installing and running